 As its name indicates, Xylella fastidiosa on peach trees is a fastidious bacterium.
 It lives in the plant’s xylem tissue and is spread by sharpshooter leafhoppers.

-X. fastidiosa, also referred to as bacterial leaf scorch, is widespread in the southeastern United States but can also be found in California, southern Ontario and
+X. fastidiosa, also referred to as bacterial leaf scorch, is widespread in the southeastern United States but can also be found in California, southern Ontario, and into the southern Midwestern states.
+Strains of the bacterium also cause various diseases in grapes, citrus, almond, coffee, elm, oak, oleander, pear, and sycamore trees.

 Symptoms of Peach Xylella fastidiosa